jpcposts/jpcposts.github.io/_posts/2023/2023-11-25-adding_active_directory_computer_accounts.md

 The GUI provides simplicity and ease of use for single or occasional additions.
 PowerShell is ideal for managing large numbers of computer accounts or automation.

-By using these methods, you can effectively manage and maintain your computer accounts in Active Directory, ensuring your network operates smoothly and efficiently.
+By using these methods, you can effectively manage and maintain your computer accounts in Active Directory, ensuring your network operates smoothly and efficiently!